 The Capacity Building Program for U.S. Study Abroad, also known as the IDEAS Program (Increase and Diversify Education Abroad for U.S. Students), is designed to expand and diversify American student mobility in support of U.S. foreign policy goals.
 It is imperative that our next generation of leaders – American students of all backgrounds – engage internationally to foster mutual understanding and develop critical skills in support of U.S. national security and economic competitiveness.
 The program expands the institutional capacity of higher education institutions (HEIs) to increase and/or diversify U.S. student mobility abroad through a small grants competition and capacity building initiatives for the wider U.S. study abroad community.

 The application for the IDEAS Program 2019 grant competition is now open and will close on February 28, 2020 at 11:59PM EST. Please view the Request for Proposals here and click on the button below to access the application.
 More details can be found in the Apply section.
 Check out the 22 higher education institutions in the United States have were selected to receive grants of up to $35,000 in FY18 for inspiration.

 The program will also offer U.S. colleges and universities opportunities to participate in a series of study abroad capacity building activities, both virtual and in-person, to help create, expand, or diversify their study abroad programs.
 See here for more details and workshop registration.

 The IDEAS Program small grants competition and capacity building initiatives are open to all accredited U.S. colleges and universities.
 The program seeks to engage the full diversity of U.S. higher education, including community colleges and Minority Serving Institutions.

-The Capacity Building Program for U.S. Study Abroad is a program of the U.S. Department of State with funding provided by the U.S. Government and supported in its implementation by World Learning.
+The IDEAS Program is a program of the U.S. Department of State with funding provided by the U.S. Government and supported in its implementation by World Learning.